Chapter 1: The Thirty One Before

-The Storms, the nightmarish race of humanoids that terrorized the land they stand on, many moons ago.
-After two hundred years of peace, the threat of their presence was not to be taken lightly.
+The Storms, the nightmarish race of humanoids that terrorized the lands they reside in, many moons ago.
+After two hundred years of peace, the threat of their reemergence was not to be taken lightly.
 After all, they put an end to an entire race, the Esters.

 “The last Ester is a rumor too.
 Trinsi… We’ve lived in peace for centuries.
 You’ve never seen war.
 I need to know what we’re up against, and she knows exactly what kind of monsters the Stormdom is made of.”

 Trinsi steps into the yellow light.
 What Lunetta would give to be her age again.
 The young woman was in her prime, her youthful olive skin gave her blue eyes a sharpness that only multiplied her ego.
-While no one would deny that the future Queen’s beauty was unrivaled, Trinsi was unique in her appearance and Lunetta admired that.
+While no one would deny that the future Queen’s beauty was unrivaled, Trinsi is unique in her appearance and Lunetta admires that.